 6.3 Students are encouraged to attend the examination wherever possible as submission of an application for a deferred examination does not guarantee its approval.
-Refer to the Examination information on the USC website for advice regarding illness on the day of, or during, examinations.
+Refer to the Examination information on the UniSC website for advice regarding illness on the day of, or during, examinations.

-7.1 All requests for a deferred examination must be submitted on the Application for Deferred Exam Form, available on the USC website or from Student Central, and must have attached certified documentation to support the student’s circumstances.
+7.1 All requests for a deferred examination must be submitted on the Application for Deferred Exam Form, available on the UniSC website or from Student Central, and must have attached certified documentation to support the student’s circumstances.
 Applications without appropriate supporting documentation will not be approved.